Tuesday, December 23, 2025

 And that is what ends up happening…

-This is story quickly becomes the story of a man, a family even, that seems to quite randomly to them, experience huge tragedy and loss.
+This is story quickly becomes about man, a family even, that seems to quite randomly to them, experience huge tragedy and loss.

-It quickly pivots to being a story of the painful journey Job and his wife navigate.
+It quickly pivots to being a story of the painful journey that Job and his wife navigate.

 It includes some people called “friends” who appear to console and to counsel Job in his moment of pain.

-Here is what I have experience and seen in life…
+Here is what I have experienced and seen in life…

 We question why me?
 Why did this happen?